AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Experiments

 \textbf{CALVIN.~} We present the success rates for each task and the average completed length across all five tasks of the CALVIN benchmark in Table \ref{ComparisonCALVIN}.
 The results show that the proposed AVA-VLA framework comprehensively outperforms baseline methods across all tasks.
 This demonstrates our method's strong generalization ability, with an average length superior to previous state-of-the-art baselines.

 \textbf{Mobile ALOHA.~} The Pick and Place task is evaluated for a total of 30 trials (10 per object), while other tasks are evaluated for 24 trials each.
 The experimental results on real-world tasks are reported in Figure \ref{fig:figure_real_main}.
 In this setting, models are fine-tuned on a relatively small set of demonstrations.
 The results demonstrate that the proposed model possesses robust semantic understanding and dexterous action capabilities after training.
-Overall, AVA-VLA achieves the highest average performance compared to baseline approaches, confirming its sim-to-real transferability and practical applicability.
-We provide the execution trajectories of the four real-world task suites in Figure \ref{fig:execution_real}.
-The proposed AVA-VLA method can perform various tasks in real-world scenarios.
+Overall, AVA-VLA achieves the highest average performance compared to baseline approaches, confirming its real-world applicability. \textit{We visualize the execution trajectories for these tasks in Appendix \ref{sec:app_exp}.}